musicollator/ciaccona/docs/candidates.md

+# How to add a performer

-1. add record to  /_artists.yaml
+## 1. add performer data to  /_artists.yaml

-(you may cut & paste from _candidates.yaml)
+(you may cut & paste it from _candidates.yaml)

 ```
-- firstname: Shunsuke
+- firstname: Roger
-  lastname: Sato
+  lastname: Dugland
   ▶:
-    id: pnK6R5ej6Hg
+    id: QWERTYUIOP
-    views: 974875
+    views: 12
-    published: Oct 4, 2018
+    published: Jan 1, 1070
 ```

-2. set workInProgress property so that it does not interfere with production
+set workInProgress property to true so that data does not interfere with production

 ```
-- firstname: Shunsuke
+- firstname: Roger
-  lastname: Sato
+  lastname: Dugland
   workInProgress: true
   ▶:
-    id: pnK6R5ej6Hg
+    id: QWERTYUIOP
-    views: 974875
+    views: 12
-    published: Oct 4, 2018
+    published: Jan 1, 1070
 ```

-3. create an empty file in the timings directory
+## 2. create an empty file in the timings directory

-the file MUST be named `<fullname without spaces>-<youtube video id>.js``
+file must be named `<titlecase fullname without spaces>-<youtube video id>.js`, e.g.:

 ```
-ShunsukeSato-pnK6R5ej6Hg.js
+RogerDugland-QWERTYUIOP.js
 ```

-insert the following in the file

-the key of the youtube must be "javascriptized"

-1. all '-' are replaced with '_'
-2. an id starting with a number is prefixed with '_' cf. class Artist in artists.js

-e.g. `5X-pCvEhxUE` becomes `_5X_pCvEhxUE`
+file content must be:

 ```
 var <javascriptized youtube video id> = {